 Rice noodles are very popular in Asian cuisine and are often used in stir-fries, salads, and ramen-style dishes.
 But if you make too many, or want to prepare them ahead of time for a quick lunch, you’re probably wondering what the best way to keep them fresh is.

 How to store rice noodles?
 Rice noodles are always best served fresh, but if you have some leftover and need to save them, it’s best to keep them in the fridge.
 Tossing the rice noodles in oil will prevent them from becoming too sticky and clumping together during storage.

 Leftover rice noodles that have already been soaked or cooked should be kept in a shallow airtight container, or a resealable plastic food bag, in the fridge.
 The noodles will keep for 3-4 days.
 For longer-term storage, you can freeze them for up to 2 months.

 Make sure the rice noodles are dry and cool before you put them in the fridge.
 If the rice noodles are warm, this can cause condensation and the extra moisture will make the noodles soggy.

-Rice noodles shouldn’t be kept at room for any longer than 2 hours, so make sure to put them in the fridge or freezer within this time frame.
+Rice noodles shouldn’t be kept at room temperature for any longer than 2 hours, so make sure to put them in the fridge or freezer within this time frame.
 Harmful bacteria can multiply quickly at ambient temperatures (between 40 and 140 degrees) but not at the cooler temperatures found in your fridge.